eelfonik/fun-scala/notes/list.md

     - `foldLeft`
     - `foldRight`

+    N.B.
+The type inference in Scala for fold has some limitations, when passing the first initial accumulator `A`, sometimes you need to specify it's type, that is, instead of `someSeq.foldLeft(anotherSeq)((acc, oneItem) => ...)`, you need to be explicit about the type of `anotherSeq`, see [this](https://stackoverflow.com/q/27652463) question on stackoverflow.

     > Q: How about `reduce` & `fold`?
 The signature seems different than their left or right version ?

 ### Prove of list methods